Federal Senate (Brazil)

 The Federal Senate (Senado Federal) is the upper house of the National Congress of Brazil.
 When created under the Imperial Constitution in 1824, it was based on the House of Lords of the British Parliament, but since the Proclamation of the Republic in 1889 and under the first republican Constitution the Federal Senate has resembled the United States Senate.

-The current president of the Federal Senate is Rodrigo Pacheco, a member of the Social Democratic Party from Minas Gerais.
-He was elected in February 2021 for a two-year term and re-elected in February 2023 for another two-year term.
+The current president of the Federal Senate is Davi Alcolumbre, a member of UNIÃO from Amapá.
+He was re-elected in February 2025 for his two-year non-consecutive term, as he had already led the Senate between 2019-21 during Bolsonaro's government.

 Membership

 The Senate has 81 members, serving an eight-year term of office.
 There are three senators from each of the country's 27 federative units, the Federal District and the 26 states.
-Elections are staggered so that either a third or two-thirds of senators are up for election every four years.
+Elections are staggered so that either one-third or two-thirds of senators in each federative unit are up for election every four years.
 The most recent election took place in 2022, where one-third of the Senate was elected.

-Electoral system

 Elections are held under the first-past-the-post and block voting systems.
 In years when a third of members are up for election, voters can cast only one vote and the candidate who receives a plurality of votes within their state is elected.
 In years when two-thirds of members are up for election, voters can cast two votes.
 People can not vote for the same candidate twice, but each party can field up to two candidates in each state.
 The two highest-placed candidates in each state are elected.